NASA Research Launches a New Generation of Indoor Farming

 The approach produces fresher, healthier, more flavorful plants.

 After decades of NASA research, the CEA industry expanded dramatically in the 1990s due in part to hundreds of millions of dollars invested by high-tech companies.
-Currently a global market worth about $2.9 billion, the vertical farming market is projected to reach $7.3 billion by 2025.
+Currently some estimates value the global market worth about $2.9 billion, the vertical farming market is projected to reach $7.3 billion by 2025.

 “The entire industry is built on NASA research,” said Storey, noting that NASA publications and NASA-funded studies by universities proved that controlled environment farming was possible and laid the foundation for a viable commercial industry.